circa10a/caddy-terraform-registry-cache/README.md

 ## Usage

 To run `caddy-terraform-registry-cache`, you'll need two domains with DNS records for your host(s).
-This is required due to the use of the [ACME protocol implemented by Caddy](https://caddyserver.com/docs/automatic-https) for automatic TLS by using certificates issued by [Let's Encrypt](https://letsencrypt.org/).
+This is required due to the use of the [ACME protocol implemented by Caddy](https://caddyserver.com/docs/automatic-https) for automatic TLS by using certificates issued by [Let's Encrypt](https://letsencrypt.org/) because Terraform/Opentofu require registries to use HTTPS.
 The configuration could of course be [modified to supply your own certificate and key](https://caddyserver.com/docs/caddyfile/directives/tls), but it isn't natively supported via environment variables.

 ```console
 docker run --rm --name caddy-terraform-registry-cache  \